migue1994/IETI-LAB02/README.md

 # Running instructions

-Install npm the last version (currently 6.9.0)
+- Install npm the last version (currently 6.9.0)

-Clone the repository https://github.com/migue1994/IETI-LAB02.git and go to the folder IETI-LAB02.
+- Clone the repository https://github.com/migue1994/IETI-LAB02.git and go to the folder IETI-LAB02.

-Type in the command prompt
+### Type in the command prompt:

-npm i
+- npm i
-npm start
+- npm start

 # Author